 In accordance with the above and in order to minimise risk, the Council has clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on its lending list.
-The Council uses Arlingclose's Approved Counterparties List (see Appendix 5) which takes full account of the ratings, outlooks and watches published by all three ratings agencies, with ratings monitored on a real time basis and knowledge of any changes notified electronically, once published by the agencies.
+The Council uses Arlingclose's Approved Counterparties List (see Appendix 5) which takes full account of the ratings, outlooks and watches published by all three ratings agencies.
+Ratings are monitored on a real time basis with any changes notified electronically supplemented by weekly update.

-Investment decisions are made by reference to the lowest published long-term credit rating from Standard & Poor's, Fitch and Moody's.
+Investment decisions are made by reference to the lowest published long-term credit rating and analysis from the Council's treasury management advisers.
 The Council considers high credit quality organisations and investments as those having a credit rating of A- or higher that are domiciled in the UK, or in a foreign country with a sovereign rating of AA+ or higher.
 For money market funds that are more diversified, "high credit quality" is defined as those having a credit rating of A- or higher.
+However, in addition to credit ratings, the Council will consider investments in organisations based on independent analysis from our treasury management advisors.

-All credit ratings are monitored on a weekly basis by the Treasury Team who are alerted to changes in ratings of all three agencies through Arlingclose's weekly updates and following credit developments.
+All credit ratings are monitored by the Treasury Team who are alerted to changes in ratings of the main rating agencies through Arlingclose's weekly updates and following credit developments.
 Where a downgrade results in the counterparty or investment scheme no longer meeting the Council's minimum criteria, any investment will be withdrawn immediately, where breakage costs are not excessive.

-It should be noted that where deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings, but can be seen in other market measures.
+Where deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings but can be seen in other market measures.
 In such circumstances, the Council will restrict its investment activity to those organisations of higher credit quality and will reduce the maximum duration of its investments to maintain the required level of security.
 If this leads to a restricted number of organisations, funds will be placed with the UK government, via the Debt Management Office, treasury bills, or investment in other local authorities.

 The Council recognises that credit ratings are good, but not comprehensive, indicators of investment default.
-Full regard is therefore given to other available information on the credit quality of the organisations in which it invests, including credit default swap prices, financial statements, information on government support and reports in the financial press.
-No investment will be made with an organisation if there are substantive doubts about its credit quality, even though it may meet the credit rating criteria.
+Full regard is therefore given to other available information on the credit quality of the organisations in which it invests including credit default swap prices, financial statements, information on government support, reports in the financial press and analysis from the Council's treasury management adviser.
+No investment will be made with an organisation if there are substantive doubts about its credit quality, even though it may otherwise meet the above criteria.